 The following adverse reactions have been identified during post approval use of AROMASIN.
 Because reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Read the Aromasin (exemestane) Side Effects Center for a complete guide to possible side effects

 Drugs That Induce CYP 3A4

-Significant pharmacokinetic interactions mediated by inhibition of CYP isoenzymes therefore appear unlikely.
-Co-medications that induce CYP 3A4 (e.g., rifampicin, phenytoin, carbamazepine, phenobarbital, or St. John's wort) may significantly decrease exposure to exemestane.
-Dose modification is recommended for patients who are also receiving a potent CYP 3A4 inducer [see DOSAGE AND ADMINISTRATION].
+Co-medications that induce CYP 3A4 (e.g., rifampicin, phenytoin, carbamazepine, phenobarbital, or St. John’s wort) may significantly decrease exposure to exemestane.
+Dose modification is recommended for patients who are also receiving a strong CYP 3A4 inducer [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 Additional Aromasin Information

 Aromasin - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.